crimsonwoods/mruby-sdl2/README.md

       linker.library_paths << "/path/to/your/SDL2/lib"
     end

-# Hot to use OpenGL
+# How to use OpenGL
 ----

 ## Build